Environment of the United States: Fungi

 Around 14,000 species of fungi were listed by Farr, Bills, Chamuris and Rossman in 1989.
 Still, this list only included terrestrial species.
 It did not include lichen-forming fungi, fungi on dung, freshwater fungi, marine fungi or many other categories.
 Fungi are essential to the survival of many groups of organisms.

 Plants

 With habitats ranging from tropical to Arctic, U.S. plant life is very diverse.
 The country has more than 17,000 identified native species of flora, including 5,000 in California (home to the tallest, the most massive, and the oldest trees in the world).
 Three quarters of the United States species consist of flowering plants.

 Human impacts on biota

-The country's ecosystems include thousands of nonnative exotic species that often harm indigenous communities of living things.
-Many indigenous species became extinct soon after first human settlement, including the North American megafauna; others have become nearly extinct since European settlement, among them the American bison and California condor.
+The country's ecosystems include thousands of non-native exotic species that often harm indigenous communities of living things.
+Many indigenous species became extinct soon after the first human settlement, including the North American megafauna; others have become nearly extinct since European settlement, among them the American bison and California condor.
 Many plants and animals have declined dramatically as a result of massive conversion and other human activity.